TimovNiedek/genre-classifier-msd/README.md

 3. After a couple of minutes should be able to access the Prefect UI through http://localhost:4200/dashboard.
 4. Run `pipenv run prefect config set PREFECT_API_URL="http://127.0.0.1:4200/api"` before executing flows.
 5. Set the default work pool to the docker work pool: `prefect config set PREFECT_DEFAULT_WORK_POOL_NAME=docker-work-pool`

+### Initialize local environment

+To install the dependencies locally, run `make init`.
+This simply instructs poetry to use python 3.12 and installs packages from the poetry.lock file.
+If you prefer to use a different environment manager, you can install from `requirements.txt` directly.

+## Deploy & run

+To deploy the training & inference code, run `make deploy`.
+This will connect to the Prefect server, create the required AWS blocks, build the Docker container and deploy the Prefect flows.

 ## To-Do's